russjeffery/DudaAPI-Slate/source/includes/_multiscreen.md

 ### Parameters
 - Site_Name: URI Parameter

-The following prameters can be sent in the body for the new website that will be created.
+The following parameters can be sent in the body for the new website that will be created.
 They are all optional

 Property | Type | Description
 ---------- | ---------- | ----------